Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: Preliminaries

 It remains to show that $f$ cannot vanish at $p_1$.
-Indeed, otherwise the zero set of $f$ yields a curve of $S$ passing through $p_1$ on which the map $\hat{g}$ is not defined (since the matrix $M'$ is unique up to multiplication with an element of $\O_{p_1}(S)^*$ and since at least one of the entries of $M'$ is not divisible by~$f$). \end{proof} We then can prove the following descent lemma, already invoked in the introduction.
+Indeed, otherwise the zero set of $f$ yields a curve $C$ of $S$ passing through $p_1$, and there is then a curve $\hat{C}\subset C$ with $\pi_1(\hat{C})=C$ on which the map $\hat{g}$ is not defined (since the matrix $M'$ is unique up to multiplication with an element of $\O_{p_1}(S)^*$ and since at least one of the entries of $M'$ is not divisible by~$f$). \end{proof}